ibm-cloud-docs/cloud-pak-multicloud-management/cf-getting-started.md

     Example of custom image listing after successful image creation:
 ![image](images/results_vpc_images.png)

-7. Create a virtual server from the custom image by clicking on the "3 dot menu" of that image, then selecting "New virtual server".
+7. Create a virtual server from the custom image by clicking the "three dot menu" of that image, then selecting "New virtual server".
 ![image](images/select_new_server.png)

    a.
 Enter your name.
 Select the Virtual private cloud and Resource group.